Actindo-AG/Documentation/PIM/UserInterface/03e_Settings.md

   Description to the channel.
 This field is read-only.

 - *Active*
-  Activate the toggle to set the channel active.
-Deactivate the toggle to set the channel inactive.
+  Enable the toggle to set the channel active.
+Disable the toggle to set the channel inactive.